 - :column The name of the SQL column this slot is stored in.
 Defaults to the slot name.
 If the slot name is not a valid SQL identifier, it is escaped, so foo-bar becomes foo_bar. - :db-kind The kind of database mapping which is performed for this slot. :base indicates the slot maps to an ordinary column of the database view. :key indicates that this slot corresponds to part of the unique keys for this view, :join indicates a join slot representing a relation to another view and :virtual indicates that this slot is an ordinary CLOS slot.
 Defaults to :base. - :db-reader If a string, then when reading values from the database, the string will be used for a format string, with the only value being the value from the database.
 The resulting string will be used as the slot value.
 If a function then it will take one argument, the value from the database, and return the value that should be put into the slot. - :db-writer If a string, then when reading values from the slot for the database, the string will be used for a format string, with the only value being the value of the slot.
 The resulting string will be used as the column value in the database.
-If a function then it will take one argument, the value of the slot, and return the value that should be put into the database. - :db-type A string which will be used as the type specifier for this slots column definition in the database. - :nulls-ok If T, all SQL NULL values retrieved from the database become nil; if NIL, all NULL values retrieved are converted by DATABASE-NULL-VALUE. - :db-info A join specification.
+If a function then it will take one argument, the value of the slot, and return the value that should be put into the database. - :column A string which will be used as the type specifier for this slots column definition in the database. - :void-value The Lisp value to return if the field is NULL.
+The default is NIL. - :db-info A join specification.

 In our example each table as a primary key attribute, which is required to be unique.
-We indicate that a slot is part of the primary key (UncommonSQL supports multi-field primary keys) by specifying the :db-kind key slot option.
+We indicate that a slot is part of the primary key (CLSQL supports multi-field primary keys) by specifying the :db-kind key slot option.

 The SQL type of a slot when it is mapped into the database is determined by the :type slot option.
 The argument for the :type option is a Common Lisp datatype.
-The UncommonSQL framework will determine the appropriate mapping depending on the database system the table is being created in.
-If we really wanted to determine what SQL type was used for a slot, we could specify a :db-type option like "NUM-BER(38)" and we would be guaranteed that the slot would be stored in the database as a NUMBER(38).
-This is not recommended because it could makes your view class unportable across database systems.
+The CLSQL framework will determine the appropriate mapping depending on the database system the table is being created in.
+If we really wanted to determine what SQL type was used for a slot, we could specify a :db-type option like "NUMBER(38)" and we would be guaranteed that the slot would be stored in the database as a NUMBER(38).
+This is not recomended because it could makes your view class unportable across database systems.